-$^{^{\}rm 24}$ Inserted vide DoE OM No. F.1/1/2022-PPD dated 02.02.2022.
+$^{\rm 38}$ Inserted vide DoE OM No. F.1/1/2022-PPD dated 02.02.2022.

-$^{^{\}rm 25}$ Inserted vide DoE OM No. F.1/4/2022-PPD dated 05.08.2022.
+$^{\rm 39}$ Inserted vide DoE OM No. F.1/4/2022-PPD dated 05.08.2022.

-- the criteria for eligibility and (b) qualifications to be met by the bidders such as minimum level of experience, past performance, technical capability, manufacturing facilities and financial position etc or limitation for participation of the bidders, if any. - (c) eligibility criteria for goods indicating any legal restrictions or conditions about the origin of goods etc which may require to be met by the successful bidder. - (d) the procedure as well as date, time and place for sending the bids. - (e) date, time and place of opening of the bid. - (f) Criteria for evaluation of bids - (g) special terms affecting performance, if any. - (h) Essential terms of the procurement contract. - Bidding Documents should include a clause that "if a firm quotes NIL charges/ consideration, the bid shall be treated as unresponsive and will not be considered". - (ii) Any other information which the procuring entity considers necessary for the bidders to submit their bids. - (iii) Modification to bidding document: - In case any modification is (a) made the bidding to document or any clarification is issued which materially affects the terms contained in the bidding document, the procuring entity shall publish or communicate such modification or clarification in the same manner as the publication or communication of the initial bidding document was made. - (b) In case a clarification or modification is issued to the bidding document, the procuring entity shall, before the last date for submission of bids, extend such time limit, if, in its opinion more time is required by bidders to take into account the clarification or modification, as the case may be, while submitting their bids.
+- specifications and making suitable provisions in the bidding document.
+The bidding document should contain, interalia. - (a) Description and Specifications of goods including the nature, quantity, time and place or places of delivery. - (b) the criteria for eligibility and qualifications to be met by bidders the such as level minimum of experience, past performance, technical capability, manufacturing facilities and financial position etc. or limitation for participation of the bidders, if any. - (c) eligibility criteria for goods indicating any legal restrictions or conditions about the origin of goods etc. which may be required to be met by the successful bidder. - (d) the procedure as well as date, time and place for sending the bids. - (e) date, time and place of opening of the bid. - (f) Criteria for evaluation of bids - (g)special terms affecting performance, if any. - (h) Essential terms of the procurement contract. - (i) Bidding Documents should include a clause that "if a firm quotes NIL charges/ consideration, the bid shall be treated as unresponsive and will not be considered". - (ii) Any other information which the procuring entity considers necessary for the bidders to submit their bids. - (iii) Modification to bidding document: - (a) In case any modification is made to the bidding document or any clarification is issued which materially affects the terms contained in the bidding document, the procuring entity shall publish or communicate such

-(c) Any bidder who has submitted his bid in response to the original invitation shall have the opportunity to modify or resubmit it, as the case may be, or withdraw such bid in case the modification to bidding document materially affect the essential terms of the procurement, within the period initially allotted or such extended time as may be allowed for submission of bids, after the modifications are made to the bidding document by the procuring entity:

-Provided that the bid last submitted or the bid as modified by the bidder shall be considered for evaluation

-Suitable provision should be kept in the bidding document to enable a bidder to question the conditions, bidding bidding process and/ or rejection of its bid.
-The reasons for rejecting a tender or non-issuing a tender document to a prospective bidder must be disclosed where enquiries are made by the bidder.
+- modification or clarification in the same manner as the publication or communication of the initial bidding document was made. - (b) In case a clarification or modification is issued to the bidding document, the procuring entity shall, before the last date for submission of bids, extend such time limit, if, in its opinion more time is required by bidders to take into account the clarification or modification, as the case may be, while submitting their bids. - (c) Any bidder who has submitted his bid in response to the original invitation shall have the opportunity to modify or resubmit it, as the case may be, or withdraw such bid in case the modification to bidding document materially affect the essential terms of the procurement, within the period initially allotted or such extended time as may be allowed for submission of bids, after the modifications are made to the bidding document by the procuring entity: - Provided that the bid last submitted or the bid as modified by the bidder shall be considered for evaluation - (iv) Suitable provision should be kept in the bidding document to enable a bidder to question the bidding conditions, bidding process and/ or rejection of its bid.
+The reasons for rejecting a tender or non-issuing a tender document to a prospective bidder must be disclosed where enquiries are made by the bidder. - (v) Suitable provision for settlement of disputes, if any, emanating from the resultant contract, should be kept in the bidding document. - (vi) The bidding document should indicate clearly that the resultant contract will be